 Following the land purchase the Land Fund Committee became the Development Committee.
 The aim of which was to improve the club’s facilities.
 Social events were run on a regular basis and the balcony at the front of the club was incorporated into the main pavilion so as to enlarge the clubroom.

 The membership increased rapidly during the 70's due to improved playing facilities.
 In 1974 the club entered two teams into the Bolton Sunday School Tennis League.

-During the 1970's a new false ceiling was installed and the Old Manchester Co-op Maple dance floor was purchased and laid at the club.
+During the 1970's a new false ceiling was installed and the Old Manchester Co-op Maple dance floor was purchased by Les Sutcliffe and laid at the club.

 In 1982 two of the shale courts were converted into three all weather courts utilising the Manpower Services Commission.
 An extension was built which included a bar, storeroom and cellar.